MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-security-guide.md

 Meeting participants fall into three groups, each with its own privileges and restrictions:

 - **Organizer** The user who creates a meeting, whether impromptu or by scheduling.
-An organizer must be an authenticated enterprise user and has control over all end-user aspects of a meeting.
+An organizer must be an authenticated in-tenant user and has control over all end-user aspects of a meeting.
 - **Presenter** A user who is authorized to present information at a meeting, using whatever media is supported.
 A meeting organizer is by definition also a presenter and determines who else can be a presenter.
 An organizer can make this determination when a meeting is scheduled or while the meeting is under way.
 - **Attendee** A user who has been invited to attend a meeting but who is not authorized to act as a presenter.